antoniogamiz/BravePotatoJS/README.md

 # Contents

 In this repository I'm going to upload all the code I type as well as all the tech information I need to make this web page true :D!.

+# Milestones:

+This section will hold little milestones that I will have to complete... some day...maybe tomorrow...or not...